 Mother Nature needs to work on that.

-It was Day 9 of our 35-day road trip from Elgin, Illinois, to the Oregon coast and back.
-In the previous eight days we’d explored a UNESCO City of Literature, met a man named Lizard, camped in the middle of the bison, and circled Devils Tower.
+It was Day 9 of a 35-day road trip from Elgin, Illinois, to the Oregon coast and back.
+In the previous eight days we’d explored a UNESCO City of Literature, met a man named Lizard, camped in the middle of the bison at Badlands National Park, and circled Devils Tower.

 This was Yellowstone day.

-The ranger gave us our map and our Visitor Guide and pointed us in the direction of Madison Campground.
-I had reserved our spot back in April, somehow securing the last reservable campsite for the dates we wanted to be there.
+The park ranger gave us our map and our Visitor Guide and pointed us in the direction of Madison Campground.
+It was June and I had reserved our spot back in April, somehow securing the last reservable campsite for the dates we wanted to be there.